ordina-jworks/ordina-jworks.github.io/_posts/2020-09-11-RestTemplate-vs-WebClient.md

 ### R2DBC: 2 steps forward 1 step back

 Not until very recently (December 2019), `spring-data-r2dbc` dependency got released.
 It basically is JDBC's reactive counterpart.
 R2DBC stands for **Reactive Relational DataBase Connectivity**.
-This does not support ORM (Object-Relational Mapping) at the moment of writing.
+This does not offer a lot of features of ORM (Object-Relational Mapping) frameworks at the moment of writing.
-For now, it is not yet capable of mapping relations (eg: `@OneToMany`, `@ManyToOne`, etc).
+For now, it is not yet capable of mapping relations (eg: `@OneToMany`, `@ManyToOne`, ...), lazy loading, etc.
 You would have to manage this yourself.
 However, with this connector, we can query data as streams.

 ## End-to-end Reactive example